nonescz/turris-user-docs/docs/hw/mox/serial-boot.md

     If your router works, **do not attempt to reflash it**.

 !!! warning
     This howto works only on a Linux computer.
-If you are using other operating system, the easiest way to execute the procedure described here is via Ubuntu installed in VirtualBox.
+If you are using another operating system, the easiest way to execute the procedure described here is via Ubuntu installed in VirtualBox.